 Foreclosures also tend to have an effect on a potential buyer’s perception of the area.

-A declining property value can be especially unfavorable if homeowners in neighborhoods surrounding the foreclosure are either looking to sell in the near future, or are still paying on their mortgages.
+A declining property value can be especially unfavorable if neighboring homeowners are either looking to sell in the near future, or are still paying their mortgages.